PHSKC-APDE/spatagg/README.md

-The resulting crosswalk data.frame returns a row per each source:target pair. `s2t_fraction` represents the percent of a source polygon that falls within the specified target polygon. `isect_amount` is the area of the intersection. `tcoverage_amount` is the area of target covered by source. `target_amount` is the area of the target polygon.
+The resulting crosswalk data.frame returns a row per each source:target pair. `s2t_fraction` represents the percent of a source polygon that falls within the specified target polygon. `isect_amount` is the area of the intersection (in the units squared of the CRS of source_poly).
+`tcoverage_amount` is the area of target covered by source polygons.
+For example, in this example, 4 units^2 of target is covered by source polygons. `target_amount` is the total area of the target polygon (by `target_id`).
+Since `tcoverage_amount == target_amount` we can infer that tp1 is fully covered by source_poly (which was already known, but hey, its fun to confirm).

 ##### Convert between source and target

+The `crosswalk` function has the following arguments:

+-   `source`: the polygons with estimates to be converted/aggregated/translated to the target polygon(s) from the `create_xwalk` step

+-   `source_id`: Column name of the id column for `source`

+-   `est`: column name of the estimate to be converted

+-   `proportion`: Logical flag denoting whether `est` represents proportion data

+-   `se`: An optional name of the column containing the standard error of `est`

+-   `by`: An optional vector of column names to repeat the translation by.
+See `?crosswalk` for more details

+-   `xwalk_df`: The result of `create_xwalk` step

+-   `rescale`: Logical flag to determine whether the conversion/aggregation weights should be scaled to approximate full coverage of target by `source`

 ``` r
 # for counts